2019 Garden Classes

 Classes meet at Good Earth Community Garden 780 8th Court SW unless otherwise noted.
 In case of inclement weather classes are held at Bandon Community Youth Center at 101 11th Street SW.
 All classes begin at 10 AM.

-August 18** Good Eats from the Garden – Leslie Wirt
+August 18* Eating the Harvest – Leslie Wirt

 General Garden Activities Guidelines